Skip to main content

 </Fillo.Form>,

-);Content is identical after normalization.
-If your original params literal used a different key order, the pre-normalization content hash can differ once, staging ONE draft — publish it and you’re aligned; subsequent deploys are hash-stable.
+Content is identical after normalization.
+If the key order changes when you translate between syntaxes, the pre-normalization content hash can differ once and stage a single draft.
+Publish it and you’re aligned; subsequent deploys are hash-stable.